swiz23/multi_agent_planner/README.md

  - Designing for scalability; there is no reason more agents cannot be inserted.
 All that would need to be done is to add another `agent_node` to the launch file and another Marker display in Rviz.
  - The system can work with obstacles in the grid as well.
  - Both nodes were implemented as objects in code.
 As a result, it is a simple matter of changing a parameter or two in the constructor to make the grid larger or smaller, change the `edge_cost` value, or change the speed it takes for a robot to traverse the path.
+ - Testing the system via unit tests (using rostest/gtest).
+The unit tests call the `update_goal` rosservice automatically with pre-configured goal poses.
+Besides for animating the agents in Rviz, it also checks to make sure that the planned paths are correct.
+To run the tests, just type `rostest multi_agent_planner agents.test` in the command terminal.

  Just for fun, I decided to run the system with four agents.
 Below is a GIF showing the result.
 The yellow nodes represent obstacles in the world.
 A video of this can be found in the `media` directory.
 Note how the brown agent is also rotating (in this case, 180 degrees).